pl453s/linux-mint-gnome/README.md

 ## Remaining work

 - Publish gdm3-tools and rework GDM3 screenshot
-- Develop the welcome screen (just a Zenity box for now) and 'gnome-customization' (just launch 'gnome-tweaks' for now)
+- Develop the welcome screen and 'gnome-customization' (these are just Zenity boxs for now)
-- Customization: makes easily customizable Gnome, Extensions, GDM3, Plymouth, Grub, App-grid, User folders names, QT5
+- 'Customization' features: Gnome, GDM3, Plymouth, Grub, App-grid, User folders names, QT5
-- Host the new packages somewhere (eventualy in a repository, a PPA or just in Git...
-I don't know), and maintain them
+- Host and maintain the new packages somewhere (in a repository, a PPA or just in Git...
+IDK)
 - PUBLISH A NEW ISO FILE

 ## Credits